-Over the fifty odd years of its existence the PIAC has acquired an international respectability of no small import.
+Over the sixty odd years of its existence the PIAC has acquired an international respectability of no small import.
 It has been received with pomp and circumstance in many countries and its influence on the development of Altaic studies, informal though it may be, has been considerable.
-Since 1962 the proceedings of most of the meetings of the PIAC have been published.
+Since 1962 the proceedings of a majority of the meetings of the PIAC have been published.

 The PIAC has no permanent membership and does not collect membership fees.
 Voting rights are limited to participants who have attended more than two meetings in at least two different countries.

-An international commission elected on a yearly basis by the annual PIAC meeting has the responsibility of awarding the Indiana University Prize for Altaic Studies, established in 1962 to honor an outstanding scholar for his or her life’s work in the field.
+An international commission elected on a yearly basis by the annual PIAC meeting had the responsibility of awarding the Indiana University Prize for Altaic Studies, established in 1962 to honor an outstanding scholar for his or her life’s work in the field.
 The recipients of the award, consisting of a gold medal, have come from a variety of countries.
 When the stock of medals endowed by Indiana University was exhausted, a new prize was created under the title PIAC Prize for Altaic Studies.
 The task of the international commission remains unchanged.

 (This text was originally written by Denis Sinor and updated in 2019.)